SakeebHossain/PolyGit/README.md

 # PolyGit
-Find out what programming languages someone a a GitHub user uses.
+**pol·y·glot** */ˈpälēˌɡlät/* : a person who speaks, writes, or reads a number of languages.
+PolyGit tells you what programming languages other Github know and use the most.